chrismiles/DynamicXray/README.md

 Now you can!
 With DynamicsXray you can visualise your dynamic animator live at runtime, exposing all dynamic behaviours and dynamic items.

+DynamicsXray includes a suite of UIKit Dynamics demonstrations in a universal iOS app:
+DynamicsUberCatalog.
+All of the demos allow DynamicsXray introspection to be enabled.

 Quick Start
 ===========